Who fills you with ambition, excitement, and belief in yourself? Who sucks the excitement, desire, and self-confidence from your soul?

 Often, I assume.
 And you know what they say…when you assume it makes an (butt) out of you and me.
 More accurately, just me.

 Can you relate to this?
-Do you have a spouse, family member, friend, or maybe your boss, who has “that look” that changes immediately changes your emotional state?
+Do you have a spouse, family member, friend, or maybe your boss, who has “that look” that immediately changes your emotional state?

 This isn’t to say it’s their fault.
 You can certainly make them aware of how their countenance affects you.
 Yet, it’s still up to you to control your response.